akimwong/1_OnPremise/Journey/004/articles/summaries/Readme.md

 B. `k_features`: the number of features to be selected <br/>
 C. `Forward`: determine whether it is forward selection or backward elimination <br/>
 D. `Scoring`: evaluation metrics to determine the model performance, e.g. classification problem — accuracy, precision, recall etc; regression problem — p-value, R-squared etc <br/>

+#### 2.1.
+Forward Selection
+- Starts with no features in the model and incrementally adds one feature to the feature subset at a time.
+- During each iteration, the new feature is chosen based on the evaluation of the model trained by the feature subset.
+- Since the machine learning model is wrapped within the feature selection algorithm, we need to specify a model as one of the input parameters.
+I choose Logistic Regression for this classification problem and accuracy as the evaluation metrics.
+- There is a slight difference in calculating the accuracy in the wrapper method compared to the filter method.
+Since we only fit the training set to the wrapper model, the accuracy score returned by the wrapper method itself is purely based on the training dataset.
+- Therefore, it is necessary to train an additional model on the selected features and further evaluated based on the test set.

+#### 2.2.
+Backward Elimination
+- It is just the opposite of the forward selection, starting with including all features to train the model.
+- Then, features are iteratively removed from the feature subset based on whether they contribute to the model performance.
+- Similarly, logistic regression and accuracy are used as the model and evaluation metrics correspondingly.